top of page

 • After she says, "by all the saints," she looks up, as if to Heaven.

-• Notice the reflections in the glass of bystanders walking by and the sounds of traffic.
+• Notice the reflections in the glass of bystanders walking by and the traffic sounds.
 Wonderful details.

 • The camera drops a few inches just as a man stands outside the booth with his back to her as if to put Rosemary in a weaker position.
 It is about the only time in the scene when the camera moves.